How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 5. Phishing Attempts

-Watch out for phishing mails, messages, or websites that expect you to access your financial, personal or business information or malicious files.
-Ensure the validity of any information or instruction transmitted through any channel before taking action.
+Watch out for phishing emails, messages, or websites that expect you to access your financial, personal, or business information or malicious files.
+Ensure the validity of any information or instruction transmitted through any channel before action.

 How to Prevent and Mitigate a Malicious Code?

-Malicious software prevention and minimization are not only a defensive, but also proactive steps by means of a cybersecurity that includes some preventive measures and familiar security practices.
+Malicious software prevention and minimization are not only defensive but also proactive steps by means of cybersecurity that include some preventive measures and familiar security practices.

 Here are some strategies to help prevent and mitigate the impact of malicious code: